Chuck McGill: Season 1

-Jimmy continues to help Chuck with daily chores at his home.
-Although Chuck has taken a leave of absence, he maintains his position as a senior partner.
+Jimmy continues to help Chuck with daily chores at his home during his leave of absence, where he still maintains his position as a senior partner.
 Howard attempts to buy out Chuck's share of HHM with a token payment, but Jimmy makes Howard back down by demanding that Howard pay Chuck the full value.

-Jimmy stages a fake rescue of a billboard worker to drum up publicity for his firm.
-Jimmy removes Chuck's local newspaper from his daily delivery to hide the fake rescue from Chuck.
-Chuck resorts to stealing the neighbor's paper (leaving $5 as payment).
-This leads to the police breaking into his home and tasing him.
+After Jimmy stages a fake rescue of a billboard worker to drum up publicity for his firm, he removes Chuck's local newspaper from his daily delivery to hide the fake rescue.
+Chuck resorts to stealing the neighbor's paper (leaving $5 as payment), which leads to the police breaking into his home and tasing him.
 Chuck is taken to the hospital, and the doctor proves to Jimmy that Chuck's illness is psychosomatic.
 Jimmy refuses the doctor's recommendation to have Chuck committed to a mental institution and insists that he can care for Chuck in Chuck's home.

-Jimmy suspects the Sandpiper Crossing retirement community is overcharging its residents.
-He collects shredded documents from the trash and starts piecing them together at Chuck's house.
+Jimmy later suspects the Sandpiper Crossing retirement community is overcharging its residents, so he collects shredded documents from the trash and starts piecing them together at Chuck's house.
 Chuck is impressed with Jimmy's legal instincts and steps in to help, discovering key documents that prove Jimmy is correct.
 Jimmy and Chuck attempt to get Sandpiper to settle the case out of court, but Sandpiper's lawyers refuse.
 Jimmy and Chuck begin a class action lawsuit and continue to collect evidence, which rekindles Chuck's enthusiasm for the law.
-While working with Jimmy, he absentmindedly goes outside to retrieve documents from Jimmy's car without his usual electromagnetic hypersensitivity precautions.
+While working with Jimmy, Chuck absentmindedly goes outside to retrieve documents from Jimmy's car without his usual EHS precautions.
 Chuck suggests the case is too large for the two of them alone and that they should get HHM's help.
-Howard agrees to take the case and offers Jimmy a small of counsel fee and a percentage of the judgment or settlement but cuts him out of active participation.
+Howard agrees to take the case and offers Jimmy a small of counsel fee and a percentage of the judgment or settlement, but cuts him out of active participation.

-Jimmy discovers that Chuck secretly used Howard to get him off the case—the same way Chuck used Howard to block Jimmy from becoming an attorney at HHM.
-Jimmy confronts Chuck, who tells Jimmy that he doesn't consider him a "real lawyer" since he is still the same "Slippin' Jimmy" from Cicero.
-Jimmy cuts ties with Chuck and arranges for Howard to take over Chuck's care.
+Jimmy soon discovers that Chuck secretly used Howard to get him off the case — the same way Chuck used Howard to block Jimmy from becoming an attorney at HHM.
+Jimmy confronts Chuck, who confesses that he doesn't consider him a "real lawyer", believing he is still the same "Slippin' Jimmy" from Cicero.
+Feeling betrayed, Jimmy cuts ties with Chuck and arranges for Howard to take over Chuck's care.
+Howard assigns Ernesto to care for Chuck.